 US Green Vehicle Council has formed a strategic partnership with ChargeUp California, a public and private partnership to fund the electric vehicle fast charging infrastructure across California.

-USGVC also partners with EVRUS, LLC. to install fast charging stations connecting East and West Coast of the USA: a 2,800 mile journey from Los Angeles to New York, passing through 10 states in the USA: California, Nevada, Utah, Colorado, Nebraska, Iowa, Indiana, Ohio, Pennsylvania, New Jersey and New York.
+Our partners plans to install fast charging stations connecting East and West Coast of the USA: a 2,800 mile journey from Los Angeles to New York, passing through 10 states in the USA: California, Nevada, Utah, Colorado, Nebraska, Iowa, Indiana, Ohio, Pennsylvania, New Jersey and New York.

 Working with industry partners, USGVC is actively developing the American Standards for Electric Vehicle Technician training programs to be implemented by training organizations in the United States.